 The central observance of Rosh Hashanah is the sounding of the shofar, the ram's horn, which is sounded on both days of Rosh Hashanah to mark the start of the new year.

 For a fun craft, your child can make his or her very own (thankfully less noisy) cardboard shofar here.

 Many of the foods Jewish families eat during this holiday are also symbolic.
 For example, apples dipped into honey help prepare followers for a "sweet" new year.

 And Challah, a round loaf of egg bread is also commonly eaten on the first night and symbolizes the circle of life.

 Teach your child about this yummy tradition by whipping up a batch of Honey Apple Cupcakes together.

 If you want your children to learn more about Jewish tradition and learn Hebrew, check out our award-winning Hebrew for kids program.

-And don't forget to wish your Jewish friends or family members a happy new year!
+And don't forget you can get Rosh Hashanah cards here to wish your Jewish friends or family members a happy new year!
 The traditional greeting is "shana tova," which translates to "good year."